dacrypt/sm-monitor/README.md

 # Donations
 I'm giving away this piece of software for free under GNU licensing.
 If you feel it has some worth to you, you can donate to the BTC address at the bottom.

-I think you'll make more money by using this script because you rig will reboot itself in case of problems and you will be more informed about issues with your setup.
+I think you'll make more money by using this script because your rig will reboot itself in case of problems and you will be more informed about issues with your setup.
 I hope you find it useful and I hope you value the time and thinking put on it.

 Find me on SimpleMiningOS chat as "dacrypt"